mgalloy/idldoc/docs/idldoc-reference.rst

                                             library
   ================= ============ ========== =================================

+A file named `.idldoc` placed in a directory is a "directory overview" file.
+It can contain properties of the entire directory, but does not affect subdirectories.
 Directory overview files also have a few tags shared with file tags.

 .. table:: rst format style tags for directory overview files